 These days, I tend to receive e-mails from students that are written improperly .

-Disclaimer: this not an email that request certain protocol but a generic email that one can use in a normal situation.
+Disclaimer: this not an email that follows certain protocol but a just generic email that one can use in a normal situation.

 Unlike casual e-mails to friends and families, e-mails to other individuals must be written formally, even/especially if it is addressed to a stranger.